-- The curriculum is well planned to ensure we identify 'what we want' the children at to learn. - We ensure planning helps every child to develop their language skills. - The curriculum is ambitious.
-Careful sequencing will help children to build their learning over time. - Planning is flexible to ensure children's interests are used to drive the children's learning and development. - We ensure that depth in early learning is achieved through spending time embedding the children's learning.
+- The curriculum is well planned to ensure we identify 'what we want' the children - We ensure planning helps every child to develop their language skills. - The curriculum is ambitious. - Careful sequencing will help children to build on their learning over time whilst giving them the opportunity to apply prior knowledge. - Planning is flexible to ensure children's interests are used to drive the children's learning and development. - We ensure that depth in early learning is achieved through spending time embedding the children's learning.